systemslibrarian/pressreader-news-scraper/README.md

 ## 🧰 How It Works

-1. Sends a POST request to the PressReader API.
+1. Sends a POST request to the PressReader Discovery API with a keyword (e.g. "coffee").
-2. Parses JSON results into structured fields.
+2. Parses the JSON results into article metadata: ID, title, description, publication name, date, and URL.
-3. Saves new articles into `pressreader_coffee_results.db`.
-4. Outputs clean Markdown-style summaries.
+3. Stores each article in a local SQLite database (pressreader_coffee_results.db).
-5. Skips duplicates by checking the `id` field.
+4. Skips duplicates using the article ID as a primary key.
+5. Displays Markdown summaries of the most recent articles.

+---
+## 📁 Files in This Project
+pressreader_api_to_sqlite.ipynb    # Main Colab notebook
+README.md                          # Project documentation
+⚠️ The SQLite database file (pressreader_coffee_results.db) is created at runtime.
 ---

 ## ⚠️ Disclaimer

 - This project is for educational or research use only.